 Evereth, Viceroy of Plunder

 This deck plans to make a ton of mana and do degenerate things, which isn't so different from many lists.
 What is nice about Evereth is the ability to have many synergistic abilities to use with combos in the command zone, allowing us to effectively have a free tutor every game.
-The ability to gain some life can also be very relevant in these kinds of decks since they tend to pay a lot of life and can end up the target of chip damage easily since many opponents will assume we are an Ad Nauseam list.
+The ability to gain some life can also be very relevant in these kinds of decks since they tend to pay a lot of life.
+We can end up the target of chip damage easily since many opponents will assume we are an Ad Nauseam list.
 We are not though, as we have very powerful, easily tutor-able, and highly recursive lines which cheat out high-cmc cards (which is exactly what Naus lists do not want).
 Our commander also represents many "oops, I won" lines, meaning that if it resolves then the table is always at risk to be dead.
 We can even pivot to a worst-case plan and use some of our recursion to simply tax life totals throughout a grindier game while setting up a win, incidentally gaining life as we do it.
 This can be done by looping Chthonian Nightmare with many of our other creatures.
 Rakdos lists tend to not do as well the longer a game goes on, so this might be an interesting list for those that enjoy the playstyle but want some more robust staying power.

 The primary sacrifice outlets are all costs to cast spells.
 The ideal ones are Culling the Weak, Sacrifice, and Burnt Offering since they provide mana (though this mana can't be used to pay for the trigger due to how everything enters the stack).
 Since our commander represents the payoff, the main setup is figuring out the line to increase Evereth's power.
 We want to do so in ways that can be utilized at instant speed, though in a grindy game it is possible to use her own ability to gain +1/+1 counters.
 However, this approach is too fair and is absolutely the last plan we should consider.